DeepCloth: Neural Garment Representation for Shape and Style Editing: Experiments

 For garment shape inference and application, we compare our method with the state-of-the-art garment reconstruction method MulayCap~\cite{MulayCap_Su_2020_TVCG}, which takes a single-view RGB video as input and dynamically generates a two-layer human with garment mesh.
-We use a 4D sequence in BUFF~\cite{BUFF_Zhang_2017_CVPR} dataset as the input, as demonstrated in Fig.~\ref{fig:exp_infer}.
+We use a 4D sequence in the BUFF~\cite{BUFF_Zhang_2017_CVPR} dataset as the input, as demonstrated in Fig.~\ref{fig:teaser}.
 We provide ~\cite{MulayCap_Su_2020_TVCG} with the aligned SMPL shape and poses for every frame, and compare the vertex-to-mesh error between the generated garments and the ground truth input.
-For our method, we use only the ground truth garment mesh of the first frame for garment shape inference, similar to Fig.~\ref{fig:exp_infer}, and provide garment animation with SMPL poses and shape.
-As demonstrated in Fig.~\ref{fig:exp_cmp_buff}, our method performs similar results with MulayCap~\cite{MulayCap_Su_2020_TVCG}.
-However, note that MulayCap~\cite{MulayCap_Su_2020_TVCG} takes all the RGB frames as input, while ours only use one garment mesh for inference and animate the inferred garment based on the SMPL body motion.
+For our method, we use only the ground truth garment mesh of the first frame for garment shape inference, similar to Fig.~\ref{fig:teaser}, and provide garment animation with SMPL poses and shape.
+As demonstrated in Fig.~\ref{fig:exp_cmp_buff}, our method performs similarly to MulayCap~\cite{MulayCap_Su_2020_TVCG}.
+From a methodological perspective, MulayCap~\cite{MulayCap_Su_2020_TVCG} is a 4D garment reconstruction pipeline that uses RGB and human parsing information in every frame, for per-frame garment geometry optimization and shape-from-shading geometry detail generation.
+Our method is an animation module, which only takes the garment mesh of the first frame and the SMPL motion sequence as input, without using the input RGB information, which is why our model can hardly outperform MulayCap~\cite{MulayCap_Su_2020_TVCG}.
+However, the comparable results still demonstrate the animation ability of our model.